macrosalt/Microsoft-Rewards-bot/setup.md

 # Setting up Microsoft Rewards Bot for Arm Processors using Linux

 > All steps have been tested on Ubuntu 22.04.
-If you use another distribution, you will need to discover command equivalents for your distribution.
-It is also expected that you have previously installed Python, cloned the bot,added accounts, and installed its dependencies.
+If you use another distribution, you will need to find command equivalents for your distribution.
+It is also expected that you have previously installed Python, cloned the bot,added accounts, and installed bot dependencies.

 ## Installing Supported Browser
 Because Chrome does not provide an arm version for Linux, you will need to install the chromium browser in order to run this script.